 Science, engineering, management, administration, international, business, public health

-Work experience: None required; however disaster management or humanitarian assistance, especially in a global setting, will be considered when determining the number of credits required for the Field Experience.
+Work experience: None required; however disaster management, humanitarian assistance or homeland security especially in a global setting, will be considered when determining the number of credits required for the Field Experience.

 Other criteria: Two letters of recommendation

-Applicants that completed courses in either the Graduate Certificate in Disaster Management or in Humanitarian Assistance as a former non-degree seeking student may only transfer 12 credits into the M.P.H. program.
+Applicants that completed courses in either the Graduate Certificate in Disaster Management, Humanitarian Assistance or Homeland Security as a former non-degree seeking student may only transfer 12 credits into the M.P.H. program.

 Total Program requirements with this concentration - 46 hours minimum